Andrew Moore (Australian footballer)

-Andrew Moore (born 30 May 1991) is an Australian rules footballer who currently plays for the Box Hill Hawks in the Victorian Football League (VFL).
+Andrew Moore (born 30 May 1991) is an Australian rules footballer who currently plays for the North Adelaide Football Club in the South Australian National Football League (SANFL).
 He previously played for Port Adelaide Football Club and Richmond Football Club in the Australian Football League (AFL).

+AFL Career

-Moore was one of three Port Adelaide players drafted in the first round in the 2009 AFL Draft, at selection nine.
+Moore was one of three Port Adelaide players drafted in the first round in the 2009 AFL draft, at selection nine.

 He is a versatile midfielder/forward who is very capable overhead.
 He wins a lot of his own footy consistently and makes good decisions.
 A Vic Metro representative in 2009, he topped the running vertical jump with 85 cm at Draft Camp and also impressively scored 2.97 seconds for the 20m sprint and 14.1 in the beep test.
 He averaged 20 disposals at 74 percent efficiency for the Eastern Ranges in the TAC Cup in 2009.
 He attended Yarra Valley Grammar School, completing year 12 in 2009.

 He is the younger brother of Richmond's Kelvin Moore.

 Moore debuted in the opening round of the 2010 AFL season with four marks and 14 disposals against North Melbourne at AAMI Stadium.